 REAL PROPERTY AND TRUSTS

 Lisa has practised in real property and trusts for over 20 years.
 In 2018 she acted on proprietary estoppel claims relating to farms worth £2 million and £6 million respectively.
-She continues to be regularly instructed in real property matters, particularly in an insolvency context.
 Further details are on Lisa’s property website entry.

 Lisa acted as Junior Counsel to the Crown for 18 years, regularly acting for Government departments, particularly the Insolvency Service in directors’ disqualification and public interest winding up petitions and HM Revenue and Customs in relation to tax, including MTIC fraud.